What is EMDR Therapy?

 Stress responses are part of our natural fight, flight, or freeze instincts.
 When distress from a disturbing event remains, the upsetting images, thoughts, and emotions may create an overwhelming feeling of being back in that moment, or of being “frozen in time.”
 EMDR therapy helps the brain process these memories, and allows normal healing to resume.
 The experience is still remembered, but the fight, flight, or freeze response from the original event is resolved.

-Trained EMDR Therapists
+Trained EMDR Therapist

 Sources: